sui-la/ECC_for_Passwordless_MFA/README.md

 **🎉 Your ECC Passwordless MFA System is Production-Ready!**

-This system provides enterprise-grade security with modern cryptographic standards, comprehensive monitoring, excellent performance optimization, and robust error handling for a seamless user experience.
+This system provides enterprise-grade security with modern cryptographic standards, comprehensive monitoring, excellent performance optimization, robust error handling, and proper CORS support for a seamless user experience.